Best aero bikes 2025: fastest speed weapons ridden and rated

 Reasons to avoid

-In simple terms, for a blend of aerodynamics, comfort and handling, it's just hard to beat.
-It's little wonder that it's the choice of team Jumbo-Visma in all but the hilliest of stages and has been an important part of their recent successes, which includes back-to-back TdF titles no less.
+In simple terms, for a blend of aerodynamics, comfort and handling, the S5 is hard to beat.
+It's little wonder that it's the choice of team Jumbo-Visma in all but the hilliest of stages and has been an important part of their recent successes, which includes back-to-back TdF titles in 2022 and 2023.

 So what makes it handle so well?
 It's really the balanced geometry that means you can ride hard without it ever feeling twitchy.
 The wheel and tire combination also play a part in the bike's impressive comfort and grip.
 On test our 28mm tires actually measured over 31mm, thanks to the generous internal rim width of the Reserve wheels.